 Japanese 1B is designed to develop basic skills acquired in Japanese 1A further.
 Students will learn approximately 150 new kanji.
-At the end of the course students should be able to express positive and negative requirements, chronological order of events, conditions, giving and receiving of objects and favors, and to ask and give advice.
+At the end of the course students should be able to express regret, positive and negative requirements, chronological order of events, conditions, giving and receiving of objects and favors, and to ask and give advice.
 Grades will be determined on the basis of attendance, quiz scores, homework and class participation.
-Prerequisites: Japan 1A; or consent of instructor.
+Prerequisites: Japan 1A

-The goal of this course is for the students to understand the more advanced language and culture required to communicate effectively in Japanese.
-Some of the cultural aspects covered are; pop-culture, traditional arts, education, convenient stores, haiku, and history.
-Through the final project, students will learn how to introduce their own cultures and their influences.
-In order to achieve these goals, students will learn how to integrate the basic structures and vocabulary they acquired in the previous semesters, as well as study new linguistic expressions.
-An increasing amount of more advanced reading and writing, including approximately 200 new kanji, will also be required.
-Prerequisites: Japan 10A; or consent of instructor.
+The goal of this course is for the students to understand the language and culture required to communicate effectively in Japanese.
+Some of the cultural aspects covered are; geography, speech style, technology, sports, food, and religion.
+Through the final project, students will learn how to discuss social issues and their potential solutions.
+In order to achieve these goals, students willlearn how to integrate the basic linguistics knowledge they acquired in J1, as well as study new structures and vocabulary.
+An increasing amount of reading and writing, including approximately 200 new kanji, will also be required.
+Prerequisites: Japan 1 or Japan 1B

 Introduction to Japanese culture from its origins to the present: premodern historical, literary, artistic, and religious developments, modern economic growth, and the nature of contemporary society, education, and business.
 Class conducted in English.

-This course aims to develop further context-specific skills in speaking, listening, reading and writing.
+This course will develop further context-specific skills in speaking, listening, reading and writing.
 It concentrates on students using acquired grammar and vocabulary with more confidence in order to express functional meanings, while increasing overall linguistic competence.
 Students will learn approximately 200 new Kanji.
 There will be a group or individual project.
-Course materials include the textbook supplemented by newspapers, magazine articles, short stories, essays, and video clips which will provide insight into Japanese culture and society.
-Prerequisites: Japan 100A; or consent of instructor.
+Course materials include the textbook supplemented by newspapers, magazine articles, short stories, and video clips which will provide insight into Japanese culture and society.
+Prerequisites: Japan 10 or Japan 10B

 An introductory look at the culture, values, and history of religious traditions in Japan, covering the Japanese sense of the world physically and culturally, its native religious culture called Shinto, the imported continental traditions of Buddhism, Taoism, and Confucianism, the arrival and impact of Christianity in the 16th century and the New Religions of the 19th and 20th centuries.
 Focus will be on how the internal structure of Buddhist and Confucian values were negotiated with long-established views of mankind and society in Japan, how Japan has been changed by these foreign notions of the individual’s place in the world, particularly Buddhism, and why many see contemporary Japan as a post-religious society.

 This course examines the historical production and reception of key Japanese literary and film texts; how issues of gender, ethnicity, social roles, and national identity specific to each text address changing economic and social conditions in postwar Japan.
-Prerequisites: Japanese 100A (may be taken concurrently) or consent of instructor.
+Prerequisites: Japanese 100A (may be taken concurrently).

-This course deals with issues of the usage of the Japanese language and how they have been treated in the field of linguistics.
-It concentrates on pragmatics, modality/evidentiality, deixis, speech varieties (politeness, gender, written vs. spoken), conversation management, and rhetorical structure.
+This course deals with issues of the structure of the Japanese language and how they have been treated in the field of linguistics.
+It focuses on phonetics/phonology, morphology, writing systems, dialects, lexicon, and syntax/semantics, historical changes, and genetic origins.
 Students are required to have intermediate knowledge of Japanese.
 No previous linguistics training is required.
-Prerequisites: Japan 10, Japan 10B, or Japan 10X.
+Prerequisites: Japan 10, Japan 10B or Japan 10X

 Korean Language and Literature Courses